marcuscraske/parrot-manager/roadmap.md

 # Roadmap

 ## Upcoming
-- Support building with JDK 11
+- Support building with JDK 11 (only)
+    - Ensure bundle dist available for every platform with OpenJDK jre
     - Add JavaFX dependency
     - Move away from `javapackager` (dropped from JDK since 11).
     - Should be able to use [jarbundler](https://stackoverflow.com/questions/14917908/convert-java-to-app-file-for-macosx-using-jarbundler)